unavi-xyz/unavi/apps/client/README.md

 # @wired-xr/client

-A [Next.js](https://nextjs.org/) website used to access The Wired.
+A [Next.js](https://nextjs.org/) website used to access the Wired.

-Contains the main Three.js app, a space studio, and various pages for viewing spaces, profiles, etc.
+Contains the main Three.js app, a studio for creating spaces, and various pages for viewing spaces, profiles, etc.